scribe-security/docs/docs/use-cases/source-code-integrity.md

         label: is_git_commit
         format: attest
 ```

+> Example showcases the signing using `sigstore-github `, for details see doc ---

 You can run this workflow manually or make it automatic by removing the commenting on the *'push:'* section.